 - Rich culture and tradition

 March is the beginning of the spring season after the chilling weather.
-You may experience snowfall during the early march; the days become warmer and clearer.
+You may experience snowfall during early March; the days become warmer and clearer.
 The average temperature of Mardi during March is 5-10 degrees Celsius.

-May is the hottest month in the Annapurna region.
+You will be experiencing a rise in the temperature in the Annapurna region.
 The average temperature is 12-20 degrees Celsius in the area.
-As you ascend higher, the temperature starts to fall to 0 degrees Celsius, and sometimes monsoon may begin early, and trekkers experience a rainfall.
+As you ascend higher, the temperature starts to fall to 0 degrees Celsius, and sometimes monsoon may begin early, and trekkers experience rainfall.

 September is the best month for trekking.
 The weather is perfect, and you will enjoy spectacular views of the mountains.
-However, you have to watch out for the rain; we are not done with the monsoon.
-You should go except temperature during the day above 24 degrees Celsius and during night time, the temperature drops to 11 degrees Celsius.
+However, you must watch out for the rain; we are not done with the monsoon.
+You should go except temperature during the day above 24 degrees Celsius and at night, the temperature drops to 11 degrees Celsius.

 Trekking in October takes you to the heart of the Himalayas.
 The best temperature and weather make your trekking pleasurable.
 Due to the favorable weather condition, the places remain crowded.
 During the daytime, the temperature is 22 degree Celsius, and during the night temperature drop to 8 degree Celsius.

 During November, the days and evenings are a bit cooler.
 The average temperature ranges from 20-5 degrees Celsius at an elevation of 1000m and 3500m.
 If you plan to go higher, the temperature ranges to 20 degrees Celsius during the day and falls to a negative degree at night.
 November is the best time for trekking.
-You can avoid monsoon and cold winter.
+You can avoid monsoons and cold winters.

-It is a tea house trek.
-You will see traditional and beautiful homestays during the Mardi trek.
-It provides better services and facilities.
-However, it costs around $2-$5 per room overnight, or it may also cost less depending upon your bargaining skills.
+Throughout the Mardi Walk, you will see a variety of stunning and traditional homestays.
+Better facilities and services are offered.
+However, it costs around $2-$5 per room overnight, or it may also cost less depending on your bargaining skills.

-The essential part of the trek is water.
+Water is a crucial component of the trek.
 You will lose your body water while walking, and your body dehydrates faster.
 So, drinking plenty of water is essential.
-You can also find tea, coffee, and hot water.
+Tea, coffee, and hot water will be readily available.
 Drinking alcohol is not suggested during treks.
-You can taste the beverage after returning from the trek.
+You can taste the beverage after returning from the expedition.

 Water Bottles cost $0.25-$4 depending upon altitude, and you can refill the bottle with water during the trek while can reduce your expenses.